flynx/argv.js/README.md

 Externally it is treated in exactly the same way as a normal _function_ handler, essentially, the parent parser does not know the difference between the two.

+As with [Active options/commands](#active-optionscommands) the nested parser (essentially an active option itself) only sees the arguments that follow it in the command-line and may have arbitrary expectations of them.

 For more detail see the [Nested parsers](./ADVANCED.md#nested-parsers) section in detailed docs.